mussaratshamsher/embedable-widget-backend/README.md

 ## License

-Internal use only - FlyRank Hackathon Project
+Internal use only - FlyRank Hackathon Project - LeadForge: An embedable Widget